kojak/autom8/README.md

 Kojak - Autom8
 =======================

-Kojak Autom8 is fully integrated DevOps circuit that uses Openshift Origin and Fabric8 to deploy applications in the cloud.
+Kojak Autom8 is an installater for Openshift Origin which preconfigures the container platform with many useful configuration updates which make it easy to create and deploy containers.

 ![GitHub Logo](/slides/00.png)